imbs-hl/fuseMLR/README.md

     ##   ..$ methylation:'data.frame':  23 obs. of  369 variables:

 Variable selection, training and prediction are the main functionalities of `fuseMLR`.
-As variable selection and training are performed for a training study, predictions are made for a new study.
+We can perform variable selection, train and fuse models for training studies, and predict new studies.

 #### A) Preparation of a training study